ninehusky/ninehusky.github.io/index.md

 about the hardware it generates.
 I gave a talk on this work to my group [(slides)](./assets/02-14-2024-gator-talk.pdf), and am excited to see where it goes!

-Before Lakeroad, I worked on 3LA, a project in collaboration with researchers at Princeton and Harvard to make it easier for developers to perform end-to-end evaluations of their accelerators.
+Before Lakeroad, I worked on 3LA, a project in collaboration with researchers at UW, Princeton, and Harvard to make it easier for developers to perform end-to-end evaluations of their accelerators.
 Our work was accepted to TODAES 2023 [(link)](https://arxiv.org/abs/2203.00218).

 # Teaching

+**I love teaching, and have been doing it since my first year of undergrad.**

-I'm very lucky to have had the opportunity to teach at UW.
-Currently, I'm the TA Coordinator for CSE 12x, the undergraduate intro sequence.Generally, this involves managing over 100 TAs and interviewing, hiring, and training our quarterly cohort of new TAs.
+I'm the TA Coordinator for
+CSE 12x, which is UW's introductory programming sequence.
+In general, this involves leading over 100 TAs and interviewing, hiring, and training our quarterly cohort of new TAs.
 [Here's](./assets/photos/thefriends.jpeg) a picture of us from last year (I'm in the middle wearing the turtleneck)!

-I wouldn't be able to do this without the support of [Chloe Fong](https://www.linkedin.com/in/chloe-fong/), my co-coordinator!
-Recently, we were interviewed for a documentary by Northeastern University's [Center for Inclusive Computing](https://cic.northeastern.edu/) which highlights the world-class TA program that I'm lucky to be a part of!
+I wouldn't be able to do this without the support of the unstoppable [Chloe Fong](https://www.linkedin.com/in/chloe-fong/), my co-coordinator!
+Recently, we were interviewed for a documentary by Northeastern University's [Center for Inclusive Computing](https://cic.northeastern.edu/) which highlights the world-class TA program that I'm lucky to be a part of.

-Before I was the TA Coordinator, I was a Lead TA for CSE 122 and CSE 123, two courses in the intro sequence.
+Before I was a TA Coordinator, I was a Lead TA for CSE 122 and CSE 123, two courses in the intro sequence.
 Before that, for 10 quarters I was a Lead TA for CSE 142, the first course in the old intro sequence.
 While there, I created Cornbear, a static analysis tool that helps TAs grade their code.
 Cornbear was actually my introduction to programming languages research!
 This project still goes on strong today, led by the fearless and brilliant
 [Owen Boseley](https://www.linkedin.com/in/nullthemoment/).

-Before I ever taught in a classroom, I was a Allen School tutor for student athletes;
+Before I ever taught in a classroom, I was an Allen School tutor for student athletes;
 I worked with a student athlete throughout the quarter to support them in their CS courses.

 # Industry